 Hi, I’m Kim.

-I write, design & draw.
+I write, design, draw & teach yoga.

 Stemming from a training in architecture, my drawings are illustrative vignettes exploring the conscious and unconscious relationships we have with our built environment.
 These whimsical illustrations are visual re-interpretations of beloved or memorable places which give meaning to an otherwise anonymous city.
 My artwork poses the question whether spaces can be more than something that is merely moved through, but rather a shared, experiential consciousness.